Fire forces family from house in Slippery Rock Twp.

 SLIPPERY ROCK TWP., Pa.
-(WKBN) – A fire forced a family from their home in Slippery Rock Township early Thursday.
+(WYTV) – A fire forced a family from their home in Slippery Rock Township early Thursday.

 Crews were called about 12:05 a.m. to a house in the 3000 block of County Line Road.